AshwinSundar/ashwinsundar/content/posts/aws-cheatsheet/index.md

 `Cloud Watch` - collects logs and metrics from EC2 instances
 `Auto Scaling` - defines policies to create new EC2 instances based on traffic, etc
 `Elastic Beanstalk` - More abstraction on top of EC2 and all the above services (aka PaaS - Platform as a Service)
-`Lightsail` - Even more abstraction...
+`Lightsail` - Even more abstraction . . .
 `Lambda` - Functions as a Service, aka Serverless.
 Code runs only when an event occurs.
 Only pay for requests and compute time, not constant uptime
 `Serverless Repo` - more abstraction on top of a Lambda
 `Outposts` - Runs AWS APIs on your personal server